 The notion of The Lean Startup has been much discussed, since Eric Ries wrote the book in 2011.
 I think that what many digital entrepreneurs and tech startups are hindered by is making the assumption about needing to have at least a 'Minimum Viable Product (MVP)' in a complete state, before engaging with would-be, target 'Early Adopter Customers'.
 This blog post challenges this assumption!

 The best investors in a startup or spinout venture are customers.
-They rarely take equity in your firm, they don't sit on your Board telling you what to do - but they do have the ultimate vote in whether your 'Value Proposition' truly meets their needs, or not - since they are voting with their money (and sometimes their careers) in becoming paying Early Adopter Customers.
+They rarely, if ever, take equity in your firm, they don't sit on your Board telling you what to do - but they do have the ultimate vote in whether your 'Value Proposition' truly meets their needs, or not.
+They are voting with their money (and sometimes their careers) in becoming paying Early Adopter Customers.

 Firstly, lets look at the barriers - or perceived barriers - to enabling a startup or spinout tech venture to be truly customer-funded: